artemyarulin/0L/README.md

 - Pre-fetch - we cannot do anything about speed of light and latency NY <> Sydney would never be less than ~70ms.
 But we can fetch the content **before** user has requested it
 - Pre-render - it takes time to create UI elements, especially when complex forms are involved.
 But we can prepare as much as we could **before** user can see it
+- Partial load - only load what user can see at first, load the rest later on
 - Prediction - what user going to do/request next?
 What is going to happen after it?
 What user **want** when he runs the application

 Another important goal that we would like to achieve is to minimize code complexity: it's very difficult and error prone to implement all those rules manually.
 Artificial intelligence is a best candidate which can have solution for our problem.

+It's impossible to solve all those problems automatically, but what we can do is to **provide a language which can be used for actions and constraints description**

 ## Tools and environment